-If the contractor does work of a creative nature, it should be specified who owns the copyright of the work.
-Typically the person paying for the work owns the copyright but this should be specified in the agreement.
+Typically, the person paying for the work owns the copyright, which should be specified in the agreement.

 The agreement should include expectations for the contractor to not disclose proprietary or confidential information to any third party during and after the agreement period.

 For instance, the Agreement might state something like: The Independent Contractor agrees to maintain the confidentiality of all Confidential Information received from the Client during and after the term of this agreement.

 The agreement should identify the state in which laws will govern the agreement.
 The agreement should be upheld in the court of the state where the contractor resides.

 For instance, This Agreement shall be construed in accordance with and governed by the laws of the State of Your State.